kinluek/serverless-controlled-batch-processing/README.md

 # Serverless Processing - Controlling Concurrency (JUST FOR FUN!
 WIP)

-An experimental project started out of boredom and curiosity, the project sets out to see how we can use Lambda, with it's managed concurrency and event driven architectures in AWS, to manage thousands of work queue pipelines to provide optimal throughput for rate limited workloads.
+An experimental project started out of boredom and curiosity, the project sets out to see how we can use AWS Lambda with it's managed concurrency, and event driven architectures to manage thousands of work queue pipelines to provide optimal throughput for rate limited workloads.

 Before you delve into this, it is important to know, that this project is just for fun and somewhat of an AWS anti-pattern, anything you decide to take from this, you take at your own risk.

 ## The Problem

-Imagine in your company, you have a Lambda function that processes simple tasks for all your customers, which seems fairly standard I guess?
+### Sharing Queues

-Now lets say the producer of these tasks just puts them into the same queue along with other customer's tasks and are consumed by the Lambda function.
+In queue based architectures, tasks are added to queues for them to be processed asynchronously by what ever is consuming the queue on the other side.
-For each customer you also want to configure the rate at which these batches are processed for each customer individually, how would you do that with Lambda?
+The problem arises when you have multiple groups of tasks all being processed from the same queue, and you want each task group to have their own throughput rate.

-The thing is with Lambda, you can only set the concurrency limit per function, so if you set the limit to be 10, that means 10 tasks can be processed at a time, and each customer will get an undetermined fraction of that.
+If you wanted each task.

 For example, given a queue: ->[A, B, C, C, C, C, A, A, B]->
- - Lambda concurrency of 4
+ - consumer concurrency of 4
  - process time of 1 second
  - rate limit of 1/sec for B tasks
  - rate limit of 2/sec for A tasks
  - rate limit of 2/sec for C tasks

-When Lambda starts to pull tasks off this queue, the first 4 will be pulled off and processed at once, 1 B, 2 A's and 1 C, all falling within their rate limits, this is fine.
+When the consumer starts to pull tasks off the queue, the first 4 will be pulled off and processed at once, 1 B, 2 A's and 1 C, all falling within their rate limits, this is fine.
 Once the function has finished processing those tasks, the next 4 will be pulled off.
 This time, 3 C's and 1 B, there are now 3 C tasks being processed at once, which exceeds its rate limit.